na-na-hi/renget/archive/c7bfn5.md

 Author's note:

 I was struck with an urge to write for the first time in nearly a decade after reading Alephkeller's "Assignment Risk" series on AO3.
 As a human being who actively struggles with balancing faith and cynicism, I found it incredibly refreshing to see a dichotomy between the main factions of their story that wasn't so shallow as to pit one side's best example against the other's worst.
 Both have flaws, both have advantages.
-I tend to lean towards Zion's point of view because of it's emphasis on choice and personal development through the acknowledgement and forgiveness of shortcomings and mistakes.
+I tend to lean towards Zion's point of view because of its emphasis on choice and personal development through the acknowledgement and forgiveness of shortcomings and mistakes.
 I can understand if that is not your persuasion.
 Please know that I mean no offense, and, if religious symbolism and discourse isn't your cup of tea, I will not hold it against you if you move on.
 If you're looking for fap material, I'm afraid you've probably come to the wrong place.

 #An Angel With Scales